 So why still try?
 I like men, so I’m interested in them.
-I don’t just like them as people to fuck, or boss to obey, but as a nerd, I learned to like em as friends.
-Being part of the minority of women in a stereotypically female hobby came with having a lot of male friends.
-And guys would repeatedly seek in me a soft safety and toolkit their peers didn’t have.
+I don’t just like them as people to fuck, or boss to obey, but as a nerd, I spent a bunch of time in male heavy spaces from my youth.
+Being part of the minority of women in a stereotypically male hobby came with having a lot of male friends.
+Then, these guys would repeatedly seek in me a soft safety and social toolkit their male peers didn’t have.
 So I am not a therapist, but I’ve been drafted into trying to help guys.
 A lot.
-And I am (mostly) ok with it.
+And I am (mostly) ok with it and doing it.

 Submissive Men definitely have a problem